 Management information in the BMIS provides context and rationale for the development of bycatch conservation and management measures (see Regulations).
 We have devised categories for references, to make searching management information easier.
-The list will evolve over time.

 Literature in this category examines threats to bycatch species from human activities, including fisheries, and looks for patterns in these interactions.